systane/java_challenge/README.md

 # Executing the application:
 1. Make share you have installed at least jdk 8: `java -version`
 2. Open the project in any IDE of your preference e execute the main method.
-The program will
+The program will request a starting expression and will validate the input.